 In our Ask a Recruiter feature, a member of our specialist team will tackle a topic relating to attraction, recruitment and retention.

-This month, Senior Consultant Lucy Wickham explains why some laws firms may need to rethink their approach to home working.
+This month, Principal Consultant Lucy Wickham explains why some law firms may need to rethink their approach to home working.

 We’ve decided that we need our lawyers to be in the office at least 4 days a week to provide an effective service to our clients.
 We know that we’re not alone in taking this stance (just this week Osborne Clarke has said that to qualify for a bonus, lawyers and staff must come into the office at least three times per week).